Productivity Tools › Github

 GitLab, in turn, was made to accommodate the entire DevOps process.
 Its features cater more towards lifecycle-specific tools made as a specific solution to problems faced by a part in this process.

-Are Github and Gitlab the Same?
+Are Github vs Gitlab the Same?

 GitHub and GitLab are services that both host Git, a system made to keep track of changes to a repository throughout all its versions.
 These two platforms both optimize to use Git for projects, but they differ on many points regarding its implementation and philosophies.